Basicprogrammer10/connorcode-writing/tutorial/using-libmpv-in-rust.md

 It allows you to define cuepoints on a video and kinda use it like a slideshow, skipping to different cuepoints and waiting before continuing past one.
 Anyway, to support a wide selection of video formats, I decided to use [libmpv](https://github.com/mpv-player/mpv/blob/master/DOCS/man/libmpv.rst) ([source](https://github.com/mpv-player/mpv/tree/master/libmpv)).

+This article is mostly about compiling and linking with the libmpv library in Rust, but there is a small code example too.

 ## The Code

-When I searched for "libmpv rust" I found the `mpv` crate, but that is deprecated and the README suggested using [`libmpv-rs`](https://github.com/ParadoxSpiral/libmpv-rs).
+When I searched for "libmpv rust" I found the `mpv` crate, but that is deprecated and the README suggested using [`libmpv-rs`](https://github.com/ParadoxSpiral/libmpv-rs), so thats what I picked.
 Using this crate is fairly easy, here is a simple example to play 'video.mp4'.

 Cargo.toml: